Student Service & Partner Organizations

 Well Directed Curiosity

-WDC started as a Canale internship project that a couple of male students started in 2008.
-They saw the need to have an afterschool program which gave a group of rambuncious 3rd grade boys from Sewane Elementary the chance to learn through well directed exploration and discovery, and thus the program was created.
+WDC started as a Canale internship project that a couple of students started in 2008.
+They saw the need to have an afterschool program which gave a group of rambunctious 3rd grade boys from Sewane Elementary the chance to learn through well directed exploration and discovery, and thus the program was created.
 It has since expanded to include 7 groups for both boys and girls, grades 3-5.
 Each group is separated by age and gender and is led by two Sewanee students who serve the role as mentor and lead the kids on a weekly adventure.
 This has become a very popular program with a number of students being involved semester after semester.

 Student Leader: Johanna Gundlock, C'16, Canale intern